ZhishanQ/QuCo-RAG/README.md

 tar -xzf quco_cache.tar.gz
 ```

-Then set `"enable_cache": true` in your config file.
+Then set `"enable_cache": true` in your config file(like [QuCo-RAG-cache.json](config/OLMo-2-1124-7B-Instruct/2WikiMultihopQA/QuCo-RAG-cache.json)).
 See [Optional: Speed Up with Pre-computed Cache](#optional-speed-up-with-pre-computed-cache) for details.

 ---